Communities

 • I would argue that if we interpret the practice as _naming god in Arabic_ as contrasted with _naming god in Hebrew_, then one could claim that when a Muslim does this, she/he names the same god in another name of its many names in a language she/he grasps as sacred by god itself, so there isn't any necessary contradiction here and it surely isn't idolatry and yet I have asked the question above to broaden my knowledge about the different possible approaches to this Muslim practice within Judaism.

-Suggested about 3 years ago by msh210‭
+Suggested over 3 years ago by msh210‭